-- Complex medical care requirements2
+- Complex medical care requirements**

 - Hospital discharge/transition planning to home

-- Together, (CMN, member, member's family and provider) we will develop a plan of care and goals.
+A RN Care Specialist will contact eligible members, their family and the primary and/or specialty physician.
+Together, (RN Care Specialist, member, member's family and provider) we will develop a plan of care and goals.

 Additionally, we can help to connect you with our great benefits and programs to meet your specific health needs.